EpixZone/EpixNet/plugins/Epixname/README.md

-# ZeroName
+# EpixName

-Zeroname plugin to connect Namecoin and register all the .bit domain name.
+Epixname plugin to connect Namecoin and register all the .bit domain name.

 ## Start

-You can create your own Zeroname.
+You can create your own Epixname.

 ### Namecoin node